tarantool/doc/doc/reference/reference_lua/box_info.rst

            - The instance's state in regard to configuration

         *  - :doc:`./box_info/election`
-           - The current state of this replica set node in regards to leader election
+           - The current state of this replica set node in regard to leader election

         *  - :doc:`./box_info/gc`
            - Get information about the Tarantool garbage collector